cloudfoundry-attic/oss-docs/vcap/python_support/README.md

 ## VMC

-To discover and use PHP support, you need VMC version _0.3.14_ or higher:
+To discover and use Python support, you need VMC version _0.3.14_ or higher:

     $ vmc -v
     vmc 0.3.16.beta.5